The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

 The Manzano Mountain cottontail can be found in New Mexico in the Manzano Mountains.
 They can be found at high elevations of 3,100 meters in forests.

-It is not known how many of this species still exist but they can be found in two groups in the Manzano Mountains.
+It is unknown how many of these species still exist, but they can be found in two groups in the Manzano Mountains.

 Nelson’s Antelope Squirrel